 Ethanol Plant Modifications Result in Capacity Increase

-When the production capacity of a Midwest ethanol plant was limited to 80% by their existing air pollution control equipment, Pollution System Solutions was sought to utilize their industry knowledge and resources to identify the underlying issue and resolve it.
+When the production capacity of a Midwest Ethanol plant was limited to 80% by their existing air pollution control equipment, Pollution Systems was sought to utilize their industry knowledge and resources to identify the underlying issue and resolve it.

 A new evase (right) was designed and constructed for the outlet of the main exhaust fan.
 This enabled better airflow through the heat exchanger and reduced static pressure in the system.
 With the evase in place and several other relatively minor mechanical changes to the ductwork, the system performance exceeded original expectations.